mana/manasource-doc/mantis_workflow.md

-The [Mana Project](http://manasource.org) is aiming at giving a generic client used to many 2D MMORPG protocol, supporting currently eAthena and ManaServ (The Mana project one) protocols.
+The [Mana Project](http://manasource.org) is aiming at giving a generic client used to many 2D MMORPG protocol, supporting currently eAthena and the Mana server (The Mana project one) protocols.

-Only Technical bugs and missing features about the client or the supported server (ManaServ) should be reported there.
+Only Technical bugs and missing features about the client or the supported server (the Mana server) should be reported there.
 We don't provide any support neither for new graphics, nor any kind of content itself, but the support to make use of them in your own servers.
 Issues related to the Mana Project can be reported [here](http://bugs.manasource.org).